philtrade/mpify/README.rst

 References
 ----------

-**Mpify** was conceived to overcome the many quirks of *getting Python multiprocess x Jupyter x multiple CUDA GPUs on {Windows or Unix}* to cooperate.
-It is  a thinner lighter follow-up to my previous attempt at the problem: [`Ddip`](https://github.com/philtrade/Ddip), which uses `ipyparallel`.

 * Why use `multiprocess <https://github.com/uqfoundation/multiprocess>`_ instead of `multiprocessing` and `torch.multiprocessing`: <https://hpc-carpentry.github.io/hpc-python/06-parallel/>
 * On `from module import *` within a function: https://stackoverflow.com/questions/41990900/what-is-the-function-form-of-star-import-in-python-3